moorepants/BicycleParameters/docs/data.rst

 respective intersection points.
 To use these, simply replace w, gamma, and f with these dimensions:

-- ``h1`` : distance from the base of the height gage to the top of the the rear wheel axis [m]
+- ``h1`` : distance from the base of the height gage to the top of the rear wheel axis [m]
 - ``h2`` : distance from the table surface to the base of the height gage [m]
 - ``h3`` : distance from the table surface to the top of the head tube [m]